department-of-veterans-affairs/vagov-content/pages/welcome-kit.md

 [Your VA Welcome Kit in color (PDF)](/va-welcome-kit-color.pdf)

-## Download our guides to specific VA benefits and services
+## Download our guides to VA benefits and services

 ### For Veterans
 [Apply for VA health care (PDF)](/health-care-quick-start-guide.pdf)<br>